geothomaslee/AviListPy/README.md

 Currently AviListPy is only available on PyPi and must be installed with pip, but I plan to add support for conda-forge in the near future.
 Fo

 #### With Pip
-`pip install pandas, openpyxl, AviListPy`
+`pip install pandas openpyxl AviListPy`

 #### With Conda/Mamba
 If you plan to use this in a larger environment, you may want to install AviListPy's dependencies and all other packages with conda/mamba, and then installing AviList without dependencies using pip.